Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Shared Vision**: When you cast a spell that obscures vision in any way, you can choose to spend one additional mana to let a creature of your choice see through it.

-**Sweeping Drone**: As an action you can send out the and arcane drone to sweep an 30 foot diameter sphere within 300 feet of you for 18 seconds.
+**Sweeping Drone**: As an action you can send out the and arcane drone to sweep a 30 foot diameter sphere within 300 feet of you for 18 seconds.
 You and your allies then know how many creatures are within the diameter and doesn't get disadvantage on attack rolls due to the area being obscured.

 ---